horihiro/vscode-denofunc/README.md

 # `denofunc` extension for Visual Studio Code

-This is VS code extension for using [`denofunc`](https://github.com/anthonychu/azure-functions-deno-worker) in VS code.
+This is VS code extension for using [`denofunc`](https://github.com/anthonychu/azure-functions-deno-worker).

 ## Features
 This extension adds the following commands to VS code.

-  - Initialize your folder as `denofunc` project, equivalent to `denofunc init`
+  - Initialize your folder as `denofunc` project, equivalent to typing `denofunc init` in a terminal
   - Create functions to your project based on [templates](https://github.com/horihiro/vscode-denofunc/blob/main/src/templates/index.ts) included in this extension
-  - Deploy your project to Azure Functions, equivalent to `denofunc publish`
+  - Deploy your project to Azure Functions, equivalent to typing `denofunc publish` in a terminal

 ![commands](./resources/commands.png)